-Is it difficult to install solar panels?
+Is it difficult to get a solar system installed?

 We make going solar one of the easiest decisions you can make to help reduce your power bill and your carbon footprint.